Bond Program Information

 Extended!
 You can still submit an application for Design Advisory Committees (for all schools EXCEPT Garfield, Lincoln, Hoover).
 Apply online

-February, 2019: Design Advisory Committee meetings begin at Lincoln and Hoover
+April, 2019: Design Advisory Committee meetings begin at Crescent Valley and Harding Center

 January 10, 2019: Architect Services Contract Approved